 The strongest case for increasing diversity on the boards of public bodies comes from members of under-represented groups themselves.

 During a sit down with OCPA, Cindy expresses what it means to be a Senior Independent Panel Member, what she gets involved with in her role, and what that means for the recruitment of public appointees.
+A transcript for Cindy’s video about what it means to be a Senior Independent Panel Member is available.

 Delroy Beverley is a board member of the British Library and Ofqual.
 He spoke to OCPA about his experience of holding public appointments, and gave his advice to prospective candidates on how best to prepare when applying for a public appointment.